Epersea/Epersea/README.md

 - HTML
 ### And I would love to learn more about...
 - React
+- Typescript
 - Non-relational databases
+- Java, Go or other backend languages

 # A bit about me
 I'm currently finishing a back end development internship at a startup, with a strong focus on TDD, mob and pair programming, Agile and best practices.